AaronNHorvitz/iSignify/README.md

 ---

-## Future Roadmap (Post-Hackathon)
+## Future Roadmap

 This hackathon project serves as a robust proof-of-concept.
-The following features are planned to evolve iSignify into a production-ready tool for researchers.
+Key planned features to evolve iSignify into a production-ready tool include **Automated PCR Primer Design**, **Clade-Based Optimization** for massive scalability, a **Parallel Processing Engine**, and a **Metagenomic Analysis Mode**.

-* **Automated PCR Primer Design:**
-    Integrate a bioinformatics engine like Primer3 to automatically design and validate optimal PCR primers for any given signature, complete with data on melting temperatures, GC content, and potential hairpins.

-* **Clade-Based Optimization:**
-    To dramatically improve performance for large-scale analyses, a UI and backend logic will be developed to allow users to group background genomes into "clades" (e.g., by genus or family).
-The analysis will then intelligently compare a target against a single representative from each clade, reducing computation time exponentially.

-* **Parallel Processing Engine:**
-    The core signature finding algorithm will be refactored to use Python's `multiprocessing` module.
-This will allow the analysis to run in parallel across all available CPU cores, providing a significant speedup for large genomes.

-* **Metagenomic Analysis Mode:**
-    A future research goal is to develop a new analysis mode capable of identifying novel, unknown organisms within mixed-environmental (metagenomic) samples by comparing them against public databases.